Digital Marketing Illusions 101

 Illusion #4: There is a magic bullet.
 If I keep trying everything, I’ll hit on it.
 You’ll see.

 Truth: There is no magic bullet except knowledge and hard work.
 Most people just simply don’t stick with one thing long enough to see if it works.
+That’s where a marketing strategy can save you from wasting time and money flipping from one marketing tool or provider to another (pro-tip: that won’t do anything for you in terms of building your business, and will actually end up confusing your target audience).

 When deeply engaged in growing a business, it is sometimes necessary to back up a little to see if any of our initial assumptions were off the mark.
 Otherwise, we could potentially be like a third grade gifted kid who never learned the months of the year.
 In other words, we get ahead of ourselves.